 Indirect discrimination occurs when someone discriminates against the aggrieved person on the group of their age by:

-Imposing or proposing to impost a condition, requirement or practice;
+Imposing or proposing to impose a condition, requirement or practice;

-In addition to electing between the AD Act and State or Territory anti-discrimination laws, if the complainant alleges discrimination in the context of employment, the complainant may also elect to make a claim under the Fair Work Act 2009 (Cth) (‘FW Act’).
+In addition to electing between the Age Discrimination Act 2004 (Cth) and State or Territory anti-discrimination laws, if the complainant alleges discrimination in the context of employment, the complainant may also elect to make a claim under the Fair Work Act 2009 (Cth) (‘FW Act’).

-In broad terms, under the FW Act, the ‘General Protections’ provisions prevent employers from taking ‘adverse action’ (for example, dismissal, altering the employee’s position to his or her prejudice, discriminating between the employee and other employees, refusing to employer a prospective employee) against an employee, or prospective employee, because of the person’s age (‘General Protection Provisions’).
+In broad terms, under the FW Act, the ‘General Protections’ provisions prevent employers from taking ‘adverse action’ (for example, dismissal, altering the employee’s position to his or her prejudice, discriminating between the employee and other employees, refusing to employ a prospective employee) against an employee, or prospective employee, because of the person’s age (‘General Protections Provisions’).

 An employee who has their employment terminated because of age may also make an ‘unlawful termination’ claim under the FW Act.

-The AD Act makes it unlawful to discriminate against a person on the ground of age in the following areas of public life:
+The Age Discrimination Act 2004 (Cth) makes it unlawful to discriminate against a person on the ground of age in the following areas of public life:

-The AD Act’s coverage of education, goods and services, and accommodation broadly overlap with state and territory legislation.
-While the AD Act’s protections against age discrimination in employment covers all types of workers including full-time, part-time and casual employees, agents and contractors, some state and territory jurisdictions do not cover agents and/or contractors.
+The Age Discrimination Act 2004 (Cth) ’s coverage of education, goods and services, and accommodation broadly overlap with state and territory legislation.
+While the Age Discrimination Act 2004 (Cth) ’s protections against age discrimination in employment cover all types of workers including full-time, part-time and casual employees, agents and contractors, some state and territory jurisdictions do not cover agents and/or contractors.
 The extent of coverage of prohibitions against age discrimination in relation to access to premises, land, administration of government laws and programs and requests for information differs across various state and territory jurisdictions.

 Relevant remedy provisions are found in the Human Rights and Equal Opportunity Act 1986 (Cth).
 A Court may make any one or more of the following orders when unlawful age discrimination is established.
 A Court may order that a respondent:

-The State and Territory anti-discrimination laws provide for similar types of remedies, although in New South Wales and Western Australia the amount of damage is capped at $100,000 and $40,000 respectively.
+The State and Territory anti-discrimination laws provide for similar types of remedies, although in New South Wales, the Northern Territory and Western Australia the amount of damages is capped at $100,000, $60,000 and $40,000 respectively.

 Special damages compensate for quantifiable economic loss.
 For example, if a complainant can establish that their employment was terminated because of discrimination, then the complainant can claim for past and future loss of wages.